 Child Abuse Linked to Faith or Belief

-Faith abuse, which includes practices relating to a belief in spirit possession and witchcraft, is often a hidden crime which is under-reported but can have significant impact on children.
+Faith abuse, which includes practices relating to a belief in spirit possession and witchcraft, is often a hidden crime which is under-reported but can have a significant impact on children.

 Child abuse linked to faith or belief is not confined to one faith, nationality or ethnic community.
 Examples have been recorded worldwide across various religions including Christianity, Islam and Hinduism.